LeonardoLupori/wholeBrain_PNN_analysis/README.md

 pip install -r requirements.txt
 ```

+## The paths.ini file

+The repository contains a `paths.ini` configuration file, which is used to parse user-specified paths to the various functions in the notebooks, making collaborative programming easier.
+These paths are specified in the `paths.ini` file and read by the pathParser object in the dataIO module.
+They are then assigned to dedicated variables.
+Alternatively, paths can be assigned directly to these variables rather than being specified in the `paths.ini` file.

+To run the notebooks download the `DATA` folder from the assets of this repo and manually put the full path of all the requested files and folders in the `paths.ini` file.

 ## wholebrain_tools package

 Analysis in this work were conducted with the help of custom code wrapped in a python package.
 This package contains the following modules: